Azure/alz-monitor/README.md

  Example:

-  -Storage Accounts
+  - Storage Accounts
-  -ASR Vaults
+  - ASR Vaults
-  -VNETs and subnets
+  - VNETs and subnets
-  -Log Analytics workspace/s
+  - Log Analytics workspace/s
-  -DNS
+  - DNS
-  -Azure Firewall or 3rd Party NVA (Note: we won't be providing guidance on 3rd Party NVA monitoring, NVA vendors are in the best position to provide you that)
+  - Azure Firewall or 3rd Party NVA (Note: we won't be providing guidance on 3rd Party NVA monitoring, NVA vendors are in the best position to provide you that)
-  -Key Vaults
+  - Key Vaults

  As for what thresholds should be set we should set?